Shopify/sewing-kit-next/packages/core/src/plugins/README.md

 In `loom`, plugins are the things that actually "do" stuff.
 They piggyback off the architecture provided by `loom`'s core (i.e. [hooks](../hooks)) to inject actual actions into your workspace's tasks.

-The `@sewing-kit` monorepo provides a suite of ready-made plugins for common use cases, like [type-checking with TypeScript](../../../plugin-typescript), [transpiling with Babel](../../../plugin-babel), and [testing with Jest](../../../plugin-jest).
+The Loom monorepo provides a suite of ready-made plugins for common use cases, like [type-checking with TypeScript](../../../plugin-typescript), [transpiling with Babel](../../../plugin-babel), and [testing with Jest](../../../plugin-jest).
 However, using `loom`'s API you're able (and encouraged) to write your own to fit your specific needs.

 ## Example